Push data to Coveo (SAP Commerce Cloud 2205 or later)

 You’ll need the Coveo Push API client library for Java, so make sure that:

-Step 1: Install the Coveo Search provider extension
+Install the Coveo indexer push extension

 The Coveo Search Provider SAP Commerce Extension allows your SAP project to exchange data with Coveo.
 To install the extension, perform the following steps: